-Burning Glass postings data are first normalised against the number of total vacancies as published in the ONS Vacancy Survey, to ensure that the total level of demand is estimated correctly.
-The Burning Glass data are then further normalised using information from the Jobcentre Plus vacancies, provided by the ONS's Nomis service from ONS.
+Burning Glass postings data are normalised against the total numbers in employment as published in the ONS Labour Force Survey, to ensure that the total level of demand is estimated as accurately as possible.
 In this way we make sure that the geographic distribution of demand and the distribution of occupations are correctly represented by the normalised demand.

 Job concentration, also known as a location quotient, is the number of job openings per capita in a region or LEP area.
 For each combination of occupation and location, we take the ratio of job posting for entry-level positions to local employment.
 This ratio is then normalised using the ratio of total UK entry-level postings for the same occupation and the UK employment total.
 The formula can be represented as ‘location quotient by occupation and geography = (local entry-level postings/local employment) / (national entry-level postings / national employment)’.